 A Building Permit is required for construction of any structure occupying a space larger than 10 square metres (approx. 108 square feet) in area.
 This includes reconstructing an existing structure.

-How much time do I have to begin rebuilding structures on my property?
+When do I have to begin rebuilding structures on my property?

 Can I rebuild my home on its existing foundation?